Up to 50% off sofas & mattresses — limited‑time deals.

 Which one is best for back support during long sitting?

-Delta performed best for back support in our use because the insertable lumbar cushions and adjustable back cushions let you tune support as posture changes.
+Delta performed best for back support in our testing because the insertable lumbar cushions and height-adjustable back cushions let us tune the feel as posture changed.

 Which model fits smaller rooms best?

-Monika’s smaller listed width (70 in) and moderate seat depth made it easiest to place in compact layouts while still offering a queen bed size.
+Monika’s 70-inch width and moderate seat depth made it the easiest to place in compact layouts while still offering a queen bed.

 Previous post